panda0942/Meet/README.md

 - **Effortless Connection:** Connect with your colleagues effortlessly, fostering a stronger sense of teamwork and collaboration.

-- **User-Friendly Interface:** WorkBuddy is designed with simplicity in mind.
+- **User-Friendly Interface:** Meet is designed with simplicity in mind.
 Navigate easily to find and connect with professionals in your organization.

 - **Real-Time Updates:** Stay in the loop with real-time updates on your colleagues' profiles and activities.